PaloAltoNetworks/aws-transit-vpc/documentation/deployment-doc.md

 ### S3 Bucket for PA Bootstrapping

 S3 bucket is required to perform the Palo Alto bootstrapping function.
-Find the "pa_bootstrap.zip" file in "prerequisites" directory of cloned repository, unzip it and upload them to the bootstrapping S3 bucket.
+Find the "pa_bootstrap.zip" file in "prerequisites" directory of the cloned repository, unzip it and upload them to the bootstrapping S3 bucket.

 1. This bucket contains the following folders, which accounts for successful bootstrapping.
 ![alt text](images/s3_bucket_folders.png "S3 bucket folders")